-The good listener doesn’t interrupt the conversation.
-If you don’t understand what’s being said, wait until your interview subject pauses before you ask a question.
-“Always let them finish their sentence,” Andrea recommended.
+A good listener doesn’t interrupt the conversation.
+If you don’t understand what’s being said, wait until your interview subject pauses before asking a question.
+“Let them finish their sentence,” Andrea recommended.

-Yawning, eye-rolling, and answering the phone during an interview are not only rude, but these gestures also distract the person being interviewed.
+Yawning, eye-rolling, and answering the phone during an interview are rude, and these gestures distract the person being interviewed.